Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Here's one that's correlated with aging, but which can be slowed down by simply doing the thing we love (you did say hiking, right?)
+And there are inevitable changes correlated with aging, but which can be slowed down by simply doing the thing we love (you did say hiking, right?)

 Did you guess that it would be related to your muscles?

-Ever seen the cells which are responsible for getting you out and back again?
+Have you ever seen the cells which are responsible for getting you out and back again?

 Notice how there's a cozy relationship between the skeletal muscle cells (also called "fibers") and the fat cells.

-That has to do with their jobs.
+That has to do with their distinct jobs.

 Skeletal muscle cells will shorten or lengthen, depending upon what you are doing on the hiking trail: